Black hole mass and spin estimates of the most distant quasars: Introduction

 Both merging and accretion have an effect on the BH spin.
 In a BH-BH merging or a chaotic accretion scenario, objects falling onto a central BH from different directions affect its spin amplitude and orientation (e.g. \citealt{Dottietal}): if this happens randomly, the expected adimensional spin value is $a \sim 0$.
-If the accretion occurs through a rotating disk, the spin orientation is constant and the BH eventually spins up to its maximum value after roughly doubling its mass (\citealt{Bardeen}; \citealt{Thorn74}) \footnote{If the counteracting torque produced by the radiation emitted by the disk is taken into account, the 'canonical' value for the adimensional black hole spin is $a = 0.9982$ (\citealt{Thorn74}).}.
-This suggests that if a disk-like structure, producing the observed UV bump, is present around a BH for a long enough time, the spin must be large.
-Other effects may spin the BH down, like the formation of relativistic jets through the Blandford–Znajek process (\citealt{BlandZna}): some authors showed that even in the presence of such process, the BH spins rapidly with $a > 0.7$ (e.g. \citealt{Luetal}; \citealt{Wang}).
+If the accretion occurs through a disk, the spin orientation is nearly constant and the BH eventually spins up to its maximum value after roughly doubling its mass (\citealt{Bardeen}; \citealt{Thorn74}).\footnote{If the counteracting torque produced by the radiation emitted by the disk is taken into account, the 'canonical' equilibrium value for the adimensional black hole spin is $a = 0.9982$ (\citealt{Thorn74}).} This suggests that if a disk-like structure, producing the observed UV bump, is present around a BH with a coherent angular momentum for a sufficiently long time, the spin must be large.
+Other effects may spin the BH down, like the formation of relativistic jets through the Blandford–Znajek process (\citealt{BlandZna}): nevertheless some authors showed that even in the presence of such process, the BH spins rapidly with $a > 0.7$ (e.g. \citealt{Luetal}; \citealt{Wang}).

-If the accretion occurred only through a disk, the BH could have reached the maximum spin value in the early stage of its evolution but this scenario alone could explain the presence of SMBHs at high redshifts only if the BH \textit{seed} mass is $\gsim 10^7 M_{\odot}$ and accreting at the Eddington rate (\citealt{Li}).
-This is in contrast with what has been proposed by several authors (\citealt{VolRees}; \citealt{Vol10}; \citealt{AlHi}) who suggested a smaller \textit{seed} mass of the order of $\sim 10^2 - 10^5 M_{\odot}$.
-For this reason, the super-Eddington accretion represents a solution for the rapid growth problem.
-In this context, \citet{Lapietal14} showed that a BH can grow by accretion in a self-regulated regime with radiative power that can slightly exceed the Eddington limit at high redshifts: in this scenario, the radiative efficiency of the disk is $\eta = 0.15$, large enough to have a significant luminosity.
+If accretion occurred mainly through a disk, a BH could have reached the maximum spin value in the early stage of its evolution, but this scenario alone could explain the presence of SMBHs at high redshifts only if the BH seed mass is $\gsim 10^7 M_{\odot}$ and accreting at the Eddington rate (\citealt{Li}).
+This is in contrast with what has been proposed by several authors (\citealt{VolRees}; \citealt{Vol10}; \citealt{AlHi}) who suggested a smaller seed mass of the order of $\sim 10^2 - 10^5 M_{\odot}$.
+In the latter case, super-Eddington accretion represents a solution for the rapid growth problem.
+In this context, \citet{Lapietal14} showed that a BH can grow by accretion in a self-regulated regime with radiative power that can slightly exceed the Eddington limit at high redshifts: in this scenario, the radiative efficiency of the disk is $\eta = 0.15$, large enough to produce a significant luminosity.